-Appendix A provides the Table of Initial Isolation and Protective Action Distances as it appears in the ERG2012 (DOT et al. 2012), with one important modification discussed below.
+Appendix A provides the Table of Initial Isolation and Protective Action Distances as it appears in the ERG2016 (DOT et al. 2016).
 The PADs in the table are the 90th percentiles of the safe distance distributions presented in the previous section.
 As discussed in Section 2, three distinct types of materials are listed in the table.
 The first includes TIH materials released in transportation-related incidents.
 The second includes water-reactive materials that emit TIH gases when spilled into water.
 These entries are denoted by the phrase "when spilled in water."
-For TIH materials that emit a secondary TIH product when spilled in water, two entries are listed; they correspond to spills in water and on land.
+For TIH materials that emit a secondary TIH product when spilled in water, two entries are listed that correspond to whether spills occur in water or on land.
 The third includes chemical warfare agents released in a malicious manner.
 These entries are denoted by the phrase "when used as a weapon."
-Some chemical warfare agents, such as arsine and hydrogen cyanide, are TIH industrial chemicals as well and contain additional entries for transportation-related releases; however, weapons-related entries are listed under their military name (AC for hydrogen cyanide, SA for arsine, etc.).
+Some chemical warfare agents, such as arsine and hydrogen cyanide, are TIH industrial chemicals as well and contain additional entries for transportation-related releases; however, weapons-related entries are listed under their military name (AC for hydrogen cyanide, SA for arsine, etc.) and are previously denoted in Section 2.2.2.